Bing Visual Search vs Lenso AI

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Image Search — Search using images to find similar items.
+- Image-based Search — Search the web using uploaded images

 - Reverse image search — Find visually similar images quickly